ImranAzizPC/neo4j/README.md

 Performance | Blazing fast even for large sets of data | Relatively slower than Graph DBs Maintenance	| A lot easy, as they are schema-free | Difficult and often cumbersome, as minor changes could affect the entire structure

+The relational databases withstood the test of time, and are here to stay at least for the foreseeable future, even if not forever.

 In Graph DBs like Neo4J, Queries can traverse relationships directly.
 This allows for faster and more efficient traversal of relationships and enables complex queries that can be challenging or impossible in a relational database.